solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 }
 ```

-Now, let’s fill in the `fetchPage` method.
-First, if the accounts haven’t been
+Now, let's fill in the `fetchPage` method.
+First, if the accounts haven't been
-prefetched yet, we’ll need to do that.
+prefetched yet, we'll need to do that.
 Then, we can get the account public keys
 that correspond to the requested page and call
 `connection.getMultipleAccountsInfo`.
 Finally, we deserialize the account data
 and return the corresponding `Movie` objects.